juliarobe/SZEffect/README.md

 The SZE has two different types: thermal SZE (tSZE) and kinetic SZE (kSZE).
 The tSZE is when the electrons that inverse Compton scatter the CMB photons have high energies due to their temperature, while the kSZE is a second-order effect where the electrons that interact with CMB photons have high energies due to their bulk motion.

 ## 2. Physical Processes
 In this section, I will derive the spectrum distortion of both tSZE and kZSE.
-Most of this derivation can be found in [7].
+Most of this derivation can be found in Birkinshaw (1999) [7].

 Since the CMB is close to isotropic and characterized by a temperature $T_{CMB} \approx 2.7 K$, specific intensity of the CMB is given by the Bose-Einstein equilibrium formula:
 <br>